Skip to content

 4. Limit alcohol intake

-Gina calls drinking to relax a “Band-aid solution” and, although some studies show enjoying one glass of red wine on occasion can relieve stress, other research shows any more can disturb your sleep.
+Gina calls drinking to relax a “Band-aid solution” and research shows any more than one drink can disturb your sleep.

 “We might have an extra glass of wine, watch a few shows at night or ‘comfort eat’ to relieve some of the stress from the day,” she explains.
 “Although those things might seem like they’re effective strategies at the time, they’re not helping us effectively unwind.”